-Sanepar has a planned BRL 2.5 billion capital expenditure program from 2014 through 2016 to reduce current water losses and increase its current 64.5% coverage of water and sewage services to the population in its concession area.
-Historically, the successful execution of Sanepar's investment program has just been made by securing adequate long-term funding.

-The expansion programs have historically been funded by long-term debt, mostly granted by federal government owned financial entities such as Caixa Economica Federal (CEF) and Banco Nacional de Desenvolvimento Econômico e Social (BNDES), which typically provide loans at subsidized interest rates and favorable repayment conditions as compared with the prevailing conditions in the local bank and capital markets.
+Sanepar has a planned BRL 2.7 billion capital expenditure program from 2015 through 2017 to reduce current water losses and increase its current 66% sewage services to the population in its concession area.
+Historically, Sanepar has funded its investment program by securing adequate long-term funding mostly granted by federal government owned financial entities such as Caixa Economica Federal (CEF) and Banco Nacional de Desenvolvimento Econômico e Social (BNDES).
+Lenders typically provide loans at subsidized interest rates and offer favorable repayment conditions as compared with the prevailing conditions in the local bank and capital markets.
+Most of the funding to finance capex is typically raised in the domestic capital markets.